MuradMu/social_check_in/progress.md

 - Tasks: Learning required frameworks and designing the app architecture

 ## Week 3-4:
-- Hours so far: 10
+- Hours so far: 25
-- Tasks: Implementing the backend with simple functional sign-in and sign-up pages
+- Tasks: Implementing the backend with simple functional sign-in and sign-up pages and designing the front end